 First-time donors often feel more comfortable giving when the purpose of their gifts is clear and tangible, and crowdfunding leaves no uncertainty.

-3. Peer-to-peer fundraising
+3. Peer-to-peer fundraising or virtual events

 While often used interchangeably, peer-to-peer fundraising and crowdfunding aren't one and the same.